RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaImage.rst

     :align: center
     :width: 50%

-For the monitor to work correctly, it is necessary to send syncronization pulses at the exact time, for the exact duration.
+For the monitor to work correctly, it is necessary to send syncronization pulses at the exact time, for the exact duration (vga_vhdl.vhd).

 .. code-block:: vhdl